jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 	- Few cents per month (can be disabled)

 **WARNING: The provided demonstrations deploy EC2 Instances with AWS Cloudwatch Log agents enabled that create tens of Custom metrics (RAM...).
-These custom metrics will generate a significant part of the demonstration bill and may not be considered as part of the CloneSquad cost.**
+These custom metrics will generate a significant part of the demonstration CloudWatch bill and should not be considered as part of the CloneSquad cost.**

 ## Roadmap